jeffwright13/pytest-tui/README.md

 How does it work in practice?
 Easy.
 You just run your Pytest campaigns like you normally would, adding the command line option `--tui` (for example, `pytest --tui test_dir`).
 Your test session will proceed as it always does, showing you the familiar terminal output while running.
 Then, at the end of the session, the TUI of your choice is launched and the results are displayed on-screen for you to examine.
 When you're done, just exit the TUI and you are placed back into the terminal where you were before it was launched.
 Wait, what?
 You need to look at those results again?
 Well, you *could* scroll back in the terminal like you've always done in the past.
 Or, you could execute the built-in console script `tui`, and you're back to where things were at the end of the run.
 Easy.

-You can also configure `pytest-tui` to launch a single web page, using your default browser, giving you the same information.
+You can also configure `pytest-tui` to auto-launch a self-contained web page, using your default browser, providing the same information in a similar format.
 Output sections and individual test results are expandable/collapsible, and test summary statistics are displayed for convenience.
 As with the TUIs, the HTML page retains the original pytest ANSI-encoded color output, lending a familiar look and feel.
 By default, the HTML page will be created and will launch automatically upon completion of a test run, but you can also do so manually using the `tuih` console script.

+The autolaunch capability is configurable with the provided configuration utility, `tuiconf`.
+See below for details.

 ## Features
-- Choice of two TUIs: [Textual](https://github.com/Textualize/textual) or [PyTermTk](https://pypi.org/project/pyTermTk/)
+- Autolaunch either the [Textual](https://github.com/Textualize/textual) TUI or the HTML page
-- Option to export console output to HTML
-- Ability to immediately launch TUIs with previous test run data using console scripts
 - ANSI text markup support - whatever the output on your console looks like is how things are going to show up in the TUI
 - Mouse and keyboard support (including scrolling)
 - Support for all output formats/modes:
   - `-v`, `-vv`, `-no-header`, `--showlocals`, `--color=<yes|no|auto>`
   - all variants of `--tb` except "native"
+  - "live-log" (aka log_cli)
 - Support for other, simple output-manipulating plugins:
   - `pytest-clarity`
   - `pytest-emoji`